 - Hot Air Ballooning and the Ogden Valley Balloon Festival

 One of the most unique experiences in the Ogden Valley is viewing the beauty from above.
 Hot air ballooning is by far the coolest way and can be done either at the Balloon Festival or a private balloon ride.
 The festival comes to Eden each year for an entire weekend.
 Each year during the Balloon Fest, the sky fills with radiant colors that soar over Pineview Reservoir, providing spectacular views both from the ground and in the air!

 - Hike and Bike Wheeler Creek and Icebox

 One of the best spots for hiking, biking, and snowshoeing is at the top of Ogden Canyon just below Pineview Reservoir.
 It stays cool year-round and follows the creek, so the dogs love it too.
 This scenic adventure is gradual uphill and perfect for all to hike.
 While Wheeler Creek is only about 2 miles one way, it connects to Icebox Canyon via Maples Trail and makes a fun 5 mile loop (or more) by adding onto numerous options in the Snowbasin area.
 This is an absolute favorite area for mountain biking and other activities.

 - Fishing at Causey and Pineview

-Pineview is a popular fishing spot with warm water and award winning fish to catch.
-Tiger muskies are the most renowned of the reservoir, the largest ever caught here being 49 inches long (over 3 feet!).
+Pineview is a popular fishing spot with warm water and award-winning fish to catch.
+Tiger muskies are the most renowned of the reservoir, the largest ever caught here is 49 inches long (over 3 feet!).
 Other catches in Pineview include largemouth bass, perch, crappie, and more.
 Causey’s calm waters are home to rainbow, brook, and cutthroat trout.
 Be sure to catch the salmon spawning each fall as their brilliant red and orange colors fill the creeks above Causey.
 Ice fishing is available at both reservoirs.